ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R11]**
 A BPI MUST have the same security assurances as to the CCSM it utilizes.

-[[R11]](#r11) Testability: The three security assurances given by the CCSM (Data Immutability, Provable Time Linearization, and Double Spend Protection) are automatically extended to the BPI data and, therefore, the BPI itself, when a BPI commits the Zero Knowledge Proof, the Public Input of the Proof, and the New State Commitment to, as an example, the [Shield Smart Contract](https://github.com/eea-oasis/baseline/blob/main/core/contracts/contracts/privacy/Shield.sol) on the CCSM.
+[[R11]](#r11) Testability: The three security assurances given by the CCSM (Data Immutability, Provable Time Linearization, and Double Spend Protection) are automatically extended to the BPI data and, therefore, the BPI itself, when a BPI commits the Zero Knowledge Proof, the Public Input of the Proof, and the New State Commitment to, as an example, the [Shield Smart Contract](https://github.com/eea-oasis/baseline/blob/main/core/contracts/contracts/privacy/Shield.sol) on the CCSM because all the data to verify the BPI state are on the CCSM.

 #### **[R12]**
 A BPI MUST support cryptographic algorithms that have public libraries with verifiable security audits and are recommended by public security authorities such as the US National Institute of Standards and Technology (NIST).